SMOKE-FREE LEGISLATION

-In March 2006, the Smoking, Health and Social Care (Scotland) Act 2005 (external link) prohibited smoking in virtually all enclosed public places with only a few exemptions (external link).
-Further information about the legislation can be found on the Scottish Government website, Clearing the Air (external link).
+In March 2006, the Smoking, Health and Social Care (Scotland) Act 2005 (external webiste) prohibited smoking in virtually all enclosed public places with only a few exemptions (external website).
+Further information about the legislation can be found on the Scottish Government website, Clearing the Air (external).

 Evaluation